MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

  ### For Checklist template

 1. Enter a name for the checklist.
-People will see this on the card-view of the action after it's been posted.
+People will see this on the card-view of the Action after it's been posted.

 2. Add checklist items, as many as required, by clicking **Add another item**.